Tie Quilt using Cigar Silk Ribbon Pattern

-- I cut out a handful of strips from the chosen group in varying widths from 1 inch up to 2-1/2 inches wide (plus a seam allowance), cutting as long a strip as I could.
+- From each tie in this group, I cut out one or two strips.
+These were cut in varying widths from 1 inch up to 2-1/2 inches wide (plus a seam allowance).
+I usually cut as long a strip as I could.

-- Before I sewed the strips together I did two things: first I chose a strip that artistically fit in the arrangement and next, I checked each strip against the template to make sure it reached beyond the template.
+- Before sewing the strips together I did two things.
+First I chose a strip that artistically fit in the arrangement.
+Next I checked each strip against the template to make sure it reached beyond the template.

-- When all the strips were sewn together, I cut out the diamond, saving the scraps at the edges for use later.
+- When all the strips were sewn together, I ironed my new ‘fabric’.
+Then carefully cut out the diamond, saving the scraps at the edges for later use.

 The next two tiers were constructed in a similar fashion, each tier encasing the diamond within it.